Melikashiran/CodeReview/README.md

 The choice of random effects structure, the family used in `glmer`, and the post-hoc correction method should be documented with inline comments explaining *why*, not just *what*.

 ---
-## 5. How (Koury et al. 2026) Differs (A Better Way to Measure Recombination)

-Your first chapter directly addresses a fundamental flaw in the approach used in Novak et al. and in all traditional *Drosophila* recombination studies that use phenotypic markers.
-Here is how the two approaches compare:

----

 ### The Problem with the Traditional 4-Marker Method (Novak et al.)
 The classic testcross counts F2 adults sorted into phenotypic classes and treats those counts as direct readouts of crossover frequency.
 But this introduces a systematic bias: **not all F2 zygotes survive to be scored**.